Charles de Vilmorin

-Charles de Vilmorin is a French designer.
-He graduated from the École de la Chambre Syndicale de la Parisienne.
-In April 2020, at the age of 23, he launched his eponymous label on Instagram during the COVID-19 pandemic, and quickly attracted the attention of other designers.
-His designs are seen as abstract, mixing a lot of different techniques.
-He was nominated for both the LVMH Prize and ANDAM.
-For LVMH, he is one of the nine finalists for the 2021.
+Charles de Vilmorin (born December 25, 1996) is a French fashion designer.
+A graduate of the École de la Chambre Syndicale de la Couture Parisienne, he launched his eponymous label on Instagram in April 2020, during the COVID-19 pandemic, and quickly attracted the attention of other designers.
+He made his debut on the Paris haute couture calendar in January 2021, and the following month he was named creative director of Rochas, a position he held until 2023.
+He was one of nine finalists for the 2021 LVMH Prize.